-The tenant user clicks on the "Purchase or Quote" link on the right-hand side of the screen, then enters the venue code.
+The tenant user will first need to confirm the venue at which their event will be held.
+This is done by entering a Venue ID Code.
 Codes can be searched for by entering in the search box the name of the city in which the event will be held.
 The state and city can then be selected from the drop-down list (this information will be preceded by National League of Cities).
 The tenant user then enters event information into the secure web site and an instant quote is generated.
 Coverage can be purchased online with a credit card.

 The cost for TULIP is based upon the type of event, number of people attending, event length, and several other factors.

-A certificate of insurance then is sent to the tenant user as well as to the city listing them as an additional insured.
+Once purchased, a certificate of insurance is sent to the tenant user as well as to the city listing them as an additional insured.

 TULIP provides private individuals and groups with $1 million in liability coverage for special events held at city facilities, such as: